Polynomial methods for Procedural Terrain Generation: Results

 From the mathematical point of view, the actual length $L$ of the crest is the length obtained with an infinite number of octaves.
-In the other hand, as previously said, we are looking for a relationship on the form $L(N) = k \epsilon^{1-D}$.
-Consequently, we are left with:
+In the other hand, as previously said, one seeks a relationship on the form $L(N) = k \epsilon^{1-D}$.
+Consequently, one obtains

-Because of the difficulty to solve the integral in Equation (\ref{eq:L}), we provide in Figure \ref{fig:limfrac} numerical evidences of the convergence value of $D$ for different choices of parameters $a$ and $f$.
+Because of the difficulty to solve the integral in Equation (\ref{eq:L}), a numerical evidence of the convergence value of $D$ for different choices of parameters $a$ and $f$ is provided in Figure \ref{fig:limfrac}.

-In order to measure $D$ for a given numerical terrain, we generate it once and for all with a given number of octaves $N$ and a resolution $R = 1024$.
-We then choose several, exponentially decreasing values for $\epsilon$, to which are associated squares of side length $\epsilon$.
+In order to measure $D$ for a given numerical landscape, each terrain is generated once and for all with a given number of octaves $N$ and a resolution $R = 1024$.
+Several exponentially decreasing values for $\epsilon$ are then chosen, to which are associated squares of side length $\epsilon$.
 By counting, for each given $\epsilon$, how many squares are needed to cover all the coastline of the height map, one is able to deduce $D$ from a linear regression of $log(L)$ plot, as explained above.
 Figure \ref{fig:megafractal} depicts the process, for an example map of $512 \times 512$ pixels.
-In Figure \ref{fig:dexample} are displayed fractal dimension reported in \cite{Mandelbrot} from Lewis Richardson's empirical work for South Africa, Germany land frontier and West coast of Britain ; these experimentally found quantities are compared to data generated with zero-gradient D2M1N3 method for different values of persistence.
+In Figure \ref{fig:dexample} are displayed fractal dimension reported in \cite{Mandelbrot} from Lewis Richardson's empirical work for South Africa, Germany land frontier and West coast of Britain; these experimentally found quantities are compared to data generated with zero-gradient D2M1N3 method for different values of persistence.
 Figure \ref{fig:dn} shows how $D$ evolves as the number of octaves used for generating the height map grows, again for different values of persistence, as expected after studying the behaviour of fractal sinusoids.
 One can note that the results are essentially similar between zero-gradient D2M1N3, Perlin and OpenSimplex algorithms.
 It should be noted that even though $D$ may continue to grow significantly, the human, visual appreciation of the result is limited at approximately 8 octaves for common model parameters, as argued below.